PaTAS: A Framework for Trust Propagation in Neural Networks Using Subjective Logic: Proposed Method

 \section{Proposed Method}

 In our framework, trust reasoning begins at the feature level, where each individual input component is assigned a trust opinion.
-This design choice provides greater flexibility and fine-grained control, enabling the system to reflect nuanced variations in input reliability across different operational contexts.
+This design choice provides greater flexibility and fine-grained control, enabling the framework to reflect nuanced variations in input reliability across different operational contexts.
+For example, certain regions or even individual pixels of an input image could be assigned different trust opinions, derived from measurable indicators such as noise levels, blur estimates, or confidence measures produced by the imaging pipeline.
 These initial trust opinions are then injected into the PaTAS, which propagates them through its network.
 This propagation mechanism ensures that variations in input trust are explicitly carried through to the model’s outputs, enhancing the interpretability and transparency of AI decisions.